fbpx

 7 Supplier Audit Checklist Questions to Ask Before Choosing a Vendor

-July 5, 2021 - Finances - 9 minutes
+July 5, 2021 | Read: 8 minutes

-Below, you can find some help we’ve provided to achieve that goal.
+Below is some help we’ve provided to achieve that goal.

 The process will require you to set aside a few hours to do some research.

-Let’s dive into what it means to put together a supplier audit checklist:
+Let’s dive into what it means to put together a supplier audit checklist.

 As a small or medium-sized field service business, you probably don’t have manufacturer representatives banging down your doors.